-The Destination Experience is at the heart of RCT tourism.
+The destination experience is at the heart of RCT tourism.
 RCT will provide a first class, positive and unique experience which visitors will want to repeat and tell others about.

-Visitors are coming to the South Wales valleys and RCT in particular for its spectacular countryside and unique environment and we can build on this further, maximising the potential of adventure experiences with the Global Adventure Tourism Market Report 2016-2020 predicting a 46% growth in the adventure market globally by 2020.
+Visitors are coming to the South Wales valleys and RCT in particular for its spectacular countryside and unique environment and we can build on this further, maximising the potential of adventure experiences with the Global Adventure Tourism Market Report 2020-2030 predicting a further 11% growth in adventure market globally by 2030.